Welcome to Max Lopez's Portfolio

 Solar Display

-Winter and Spring 2022
+Winter to Spring 2022

 Making Marketing Materials for a Client

-When going through this process, I made sure to have at least the prior few iterations available at all times, as well as their individual components.
+When going through this design process, I made sure to have at least the prior few iterations of my design available within my Rhino workspace at all times, as well as their individual components.
 This not only enabled me to iterate off of the previous design very easily, but I also was able to grab components from prior designs if I ended up preferring them after all.
-The second display was more involved and larger, although many of the specific decisions, such as creating a model home, were my own.
-I went through a similar process as I did with the first design, although I received feedback more often since the design was more involved.
-The first prototype that I showed off to the client in a meeting was lauded by not only the client, but the rest of my Zooka co-workers.
-Out of all of the designs shown to the client, mine was selected to be further developed into a full product.

-I continued to develop the prototype on my own as well as work with our content team to add graphics and make appropriate changes to make the display more “store ready”.
-This involved creating a blueprint that included not only the design at all angles, but an “unfolded” iteration.
-Although I concluded my internship at Zooka before the project was completed, I last heard that my prototype was intended to be produced into a full model and displayed at the client’s headquarters.
+I created this project during an internship at Zooka Creative, a marketing agency.
+Once the design was approved, I continued to develop the store-display prototype on my own as well as work with our content team to add graphics and make appropriate changes to make the display more "store ready."
+This involved creating a blueprint that included not only the design at all angles, but an "unfolded" iteration.

 Ludo Learn